laixx214/Yufeng-s-Site/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Yufeng Lai is a Ph.D. candidate at the Department of Applied Economics, University of Minnesota.
+Yufeng Lai graduated as a Ph.D. from the Department of Applied Economics, University of Minnesota.
 His primary focuses are Consumer Behavior, Industrial Organization, Marketing Economics, and Agriculture Economics.